Digital Threat Assessment Trainings

 Virtual Training

 Digital Threat Assessment was developed through the need to keep pace with the ever-evolving technology challenges that face our students currently.
-Successful violence threat risk assessment can only occur if we have a solid understanding of all data needed to appropriately assess an individuals’ potential for violence.
+Successful violence threat risk assessment can only occur if we have a solid understanding of all data needed to appropriately assess an individual's potential for violence.
 An overall assessment of risk cannot be determined without looking at social media and online activity.
 It is imperative to understand the tools and methods available to identify online threat related behavior.

-Real life case examples will be used from subject matter expert work across North America and a significant portion of the day will be spent conducting hands-on searching exercises through the most current social media sites and applications.
+Real life case examples will be used from subject matter expert work across North America and a significant portion of the day will be spent conducting hands-on search exercises through the most current social media sites and applications.

 Learning Outcomes: